Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Results

-The observed $v_2$ for \HFE\ is modified with respect to the parent quark $v_2$ due to the decay kinematics of the parent heavy hadron.
-This effect is shown in Fig.~\ref{Fig:HFEV2WithModels} by predictions for heavy quark elliptic flow and the resulting electron $v_2$ from partonic transport model BAMPS~\cite{Uphoff:2011ad,Uphoff:2012gb}.
+As discussed before, the \HFE\ $v_2$ is modified with respect to the parent quark $v_2$.
 Also, the \HFE\ $\pt$ spectrum is shifted towards lower $\pt$ compared to the parent hadron spectra, which makes the interpretation of the \HFE\ data model-dependent.
-Figure \ref{Fig:HFEV2WithModels} shows \HFE\ $\vn{2}$ and $\vn{4}$ at 200 GeV compared to a few models of heavy quark interactions with the partonic medium, which are described below.
-Note, that all models here calculate the elliptic flow of NPE and heavy quarks with respect to the reaction plane.
+Figure \ref{Fig:HFEV2WithModels} shows the \HFE\ $\vn{2}$ and $\vn{4}$ at 200 GeV compared to a few models of heavy quark interactions with the partonic medium, which are described below.
+Note that all models here calculate the elliptic flow of \HFE\ and heavy quarks with respect to the reaction plane.
 The flow fluctuations and non-flow are not included there, therefore the predicted $v_2$ values should be between $\vn{2}$ and $\vn{4}$.
-Unfortunately, limited statistics do not allow us to quantify this difference in the data -- the measured $\vn{4}$ is consistent with $\vn{2}$ within errors.
+Unfortunately, limited statistics do not allow us to quantify this difference in the data -- the measured $\vn{4}$ is consistent with $\vn{2}$ within uncertainties.